-Check out JWA's Reading List for reviews of relevant writing assessment publications.
+Check out JWA's Reading List for news, announcements, and reviews of relevant writing assessment publications.

 The Journal of Writing Assessment provides a peer-reviewed forum for the publication of manuscripts from a variety of disciplines and perspectives that address topics in writing assessment.
 Submissions may investigate such assessment-related topics as grading and response, program assessment, historical perspectives on assessment, assessment theory, and educational measurement as well as other relevant topics.
 Articles are welcome from a variety of areas including K-12, college classes, large-scale assessment, and noneducational settings.
 We also welcome book reviews of recent publications related to writing assessment and annotated bibliographies of current issues in writing assessment.
 Please refer to the submission guidelines on this page for information for authors and submission guidelines.

 The Journal of Writing Assessment online ISSN 2169-9232.

 The Journal of Writing Assessment is proud and appreciative of the support of the following organizations: